Kim Newport Band

 Gallagher): Kim and Gerry returned to the United States

-in 1983 and now live in South Carolina with their two
+in 1983 and settled in South Carolina with their two

 children.
-Kim recently has been involved with a variety of
+Kim was then involved with a variety of

 stage productions in Columbia including starring roles in The